PritiAryal/MediCore/medical-profile-service/README.md

 ## Kafka Consumer Implementation

 The `medical-analytics-service` acts as a Kafka **consumer**, responsible for asynchronously receiving and processing medical profile creation events published by the `medical-profile-service`.
 This service listens to the Kafka topic `medical-profile` and consumes serialized `MedicalProfileEvent` messages (encoded in Protocol Buffers).
-I---

 | Property            | Value                                     |
 | ------------------- | ----------------------------------------- |